 The Chair presides over committee meetings and is responsible for all interactions with the CAS Society.
 With the assistance of the Secretary, he/she is responsible for reporting the activities of the Committee to the CAS Board of Governors on a timely basis.
 The Chair is also responsible for recommending Associate Editors for the CAS Transactions.

-The Chair is not directly elected, but assumes the chairmanship immediately after the ISCAS following his/her two-year term as Vice-chair.
+The Chair is not directly elected, but assumes the chairmanship immediately after the ISCAS following his/her two-year term as Chair Elect.
 The Chair must be a member of both the Committee and of the Circuits and Systems Society.
 The Chair serves a two-year term.